Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation

-Notably, SHOT exhibits severe "negative transfer," with its mIoU dropping to 33.20\% (a decrease of 15.63\% compared to the Source-only baseline).
-Accuracy drops significantly in Vehicle, Urban Furniture, and Vegetation categories; as shown in Fig. \ref{fig:H3D_Result}, many samples are misidentified as Vehicle.
-We attribute this failure to the limitation of SHOT's greedy prototype assignment in cross-sensor scenarios.
-Since target features extracted by the source model are highly distorted, simple Euclidean distance-based matching leads to the "Winner-Takes-All" phenomenon, where ambiguous samples are erroneously gravitate towards dominant class centroids.
+Notably, SHOT exhibits severe ``negative transfer," with its mIoU dropping to 33.20\% (a 15.63\% decrease compared to Source-only).
+As depicted in Fig. \ref{fig:H3D_Result}, numerous samples are misidentified as Vehicle.
+We attribute this failure to SHOT's greedy distance-based matching.
+Given the highly distorted target features, this Euclidean distance-based matching triggers a ``Winner-Takes-All" phenomenon, where ambiguous samples erroneously gravitate towards dominant class centroids.
 SHOT-ELR attempts to improve robustness by regularizing training with a moving average of historical predictions, but its improvement is limited.
 TTYD attempts adaptation through entropy minimization and source domain priors, but this can lead to accuracy degradation in small categories like Urban Furniture, misidentifying them as Building, as shown in Fig. \ref{fig:H3D_Result2}.